 What is Protonix?

-Protonix is used to treat erosive esophagitis (damage to the esophagus from stomach acid), and other conditions involving excess stomach acid.
+Protonix is also used to treat Zollinger-Ellison syndrome and other conditions involving excess stomach acid.

 Heartburn is often confused with the first symptoms of a heart attack.
 Seek emergency medical attention if you have chest pain or heavy feeling, pain spreading to the arm or shoulder, nausea, sweating, and a general ill feeling.

 Long-term treatment with Protonix may also make it harder for your body to absorb vitamin B-12, resulting in a deficiency of this vitamin.
 Talk with your doctor if you need long-term Protonix treatment and you have concerns about vitamin B-12 deficiency.

 Pantoprazole can cause kidney problems.
 Tell your doctor if you are urinating less than usual, or if you have blood in your urine.